Enter the Knowledge platform

 At the Dormagen site, Covestro Deutschland AG produces base chemicals as intermediates for polymers.
 Of these base chemicals production units coupled units will be picked as use cases to find an overall optimum across more than one unit.
 It will include the planning of partial shutdowns of units due to maintenance or demand fluctuations.

 The Lenzing Group operates in Upper Austria the world´s largest fully integrated pulp and Viscose® fiber production site.
 In the Viscose® fiber production the recovery of the spinbath is a key process step with the highest energy demand.
 In this recovery process the diluted spinbath liquid gets reconcentrated and the co-product sodium sulphate gets extracted.
-The recovery is performed by evaporation, crystallization and calcination process units.
+The recovery is performed by evaporation, crystallisation and calcination process units.

 The evaporation unit consists of many different evaporators.
 To optimally operate this unit the plant supervisor has to schedule the load, the cleaning cycle and the allocation of every single evaporator while taking a number of boundary conditions into account.